evgeniiasamsonova/Yandex-Practicum/README.md

 2. Project about borrower reliability

-Basic tools: data preprocessing, Python, Pandas
+Tools: data preprocessing, Python, Pandas

 Borrower Reliability Study.
 Based on the data of the credit department of the bank, he studied the influence of marital status and